-With my background as a chartered certified accountant and former finance director the Board regards me as having the relevant experience to be able to perform my duties as the Committee's Chairman effectively.
+I am pleased to have taken on the role of Chairman of the Audit Committee in June of 2016.
+With my background as a chartered accountant and my wealth of experience in corporate finance, the Board regards me as having the relevant experience to be able to perform my duties as the Committee's Chairman effectively.

-The Committee's members are the non-executive directors, whose biographies are set out on page 17, both of whom attended all four of the Committee meetings held in the year.
-The Chief Executive, Group Finance Director, Secretary, senior member of the internal audit function and representatives of the external auditors (when half-year accounts, year end accounts or external audit plan proposals are to be considered) are invited to attend all or part of each meeting.
+The Committee's members are the non-executive directors, whose biographies are set out on page 19, all members of the Committee at the time of each meeting attended each of the four Committee meetings held in the year.
+The Chief Executive, Group Finance Director, Secretary, senior member of the internal audit function and representatives of the external auditors (when half-year accounts, year-end accounts or external audit plan proposals are to be considered) are invited to attend all or part of each meeting.
 Each of them has confidential access to me at other times as required.